SebastianoF/bruker2nifti/README.md

 ## WIP <a name="wip"></a>

-Expose Slope as single file.
-Parsers missing, good testing framework, individual shells DWI saving options, affine directions parsing (Bruker convention still to explore).
+Parsers for a single scan only drafted.
+Missing good testing framework.
+Individual shells DWI saving options, understanding of the affine directions for Bruker data (Bruker convention still to be explored).